SFDO-Tooling/CumulusCI/docs/managed_package.rst

 * Updates any project dependencies
 * Deploys any unpackaged metadata located in the ``pre`` directory
-* Deploys package metadata
+* Deploys packaged metadata
-* Deploys destructive changes to remove metadata in the target org that is no longer in the local workspace
+* Deploys destructive changes to remove metadata in the target org that is no longer in the local repository
-* Runs the ``config_packaging`` flow, which by default, is just the `update_admin_profile task <TODO>`_.
+* Runs the ``config_packaging`` flow, which by default consists only of the `update_admin_profile<TODO>`_ task.

 .. tip::

-    To list each step in the ``ci_master`` flow, you can run ``cci flow info ci_master``
+    To list each step in the ``ci_master`` flow, run ``cci flow info ci_master``.

-CumulusCI separates uploading metadata to your packaging org and releasing a beta version of your package into two flows: ``ci_master`` and ``release_beta`` respectively.
-This allows for an opportunity to run checks against the org, if necessary, between deploy and release steps.
+CumulusCI separates uploading metadata to the packaging org and releasing a beta version of the package into the ``ci_master`` and ``release_beta`` flows, respectively.
+This separation offers discretion to run additional checks against the org, if necessary, between deploy and release steps.